- Movable furniture can be configured for multiple uses, such as lecture-style teaching, or student-group collaborative

 - Wall-mounted monitors and movable whiteboards can aid students during collaborative group work.

-- The recommendations below are based on interviews with instructors, and observations of courses utilizing Michigan Engineering flexible learning spaces and classrooms.
+- The recommendations below are based on interviews with instructors, and observations of courses utilizing Michigan Engineering’s flexible learning spaces and classrooms.

 Movable Tables and Chairs

 Instructors have the opportunity to use several different layouts in Michigan Engineering flexible classrooms, and depending on their teaching needs, they are encouraged to think about the different ways the furniture can be used.
 For example, small group layouts allow instructors to interact directly with students, particularly during collaborative group work, as may be done in design courses.

 It is important to set classroom norms at the beginning of each term and explain the room layout(s) you will use, so students know how to arrange the furniture.
-Creating an image or slide, and displaying it at the beginning of the class, will aid the students in arranging the furniture to conserve class time (see our example PowerPoint template).
+Creating an image or slide, and displaying it at the beginning of the class, will aid the students in arranging the furniture to conserve class time.

 Example Furniture Layouts

 Wall-mounted Monitors and Movable Whiteboards

 Some flexible classrooms also contain movable whiteboards for students to use during collaborative group work.
-Similar to the monitors, these can allow faculty to see student work, and offer hands-on instruction as needed.
+Similar to the monitors, these can allow instructors to see student work, and offer hands-on instruction as needed.